 Arts Administration and Management

-- General management, accounting, finance, human resources, and operations
+- General management, accounting, finance, and human resources

 - Marketing, promotions, and event planning